Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Physics at the FPF

 Besides addressing key questions in astrophysics, high-energy cosmic-ray and neutrino experiments provide unique access to particle physics at center-of-mass energies that are an order of magnitude higher than LHC $pp$ collisions~\cite{Anchordoqui:2018qom,Albrecht:2021cxw}.
 The FPF provides unique opportunities for interdisciplinary studies at the intersection of particle and astroparticle physics~\cite{Feng:2022inv,Soldin:2023gox,Soldin:2024iev,Anchordoqui:2022ivb}.

 {\bf The Muon Puzzle:} For many years, the experimental measurements of the number of muons in high- and ultra-high-energy cosmic-ray air showers have appeared to be in tension with model predictions~\cite{PierreAuger:2014ucz, PierreAuger:2016nfk,TelescopeArray:2018eph,EAS-MSU:2019kmv, Soldin:2021wyv,PierreAuger:2024neu}.
 This conundrum has been dubbed the cosmic-ray muon puzzle.
 Various air-shower models~\cite{Riehn:2019jet,Fedynitch:2018cbl,Riehn:2024prp,Pierog:2013ria,Ostapchenko:2013pia,Ostapchenko:2005nj,Roesler:2000he} can be tested under controlled experimental conditions at the FPF, because the ratio of the low-energy electron and muon neutrino fluxes is a proxy for the charged kaon to pion production rate.
 The differences in the predicted fluxes exceed a factor of two, which is much larger than the expected statistical uncertainties at the FPF~\cite{Kling:2021gos}.
 Since the muon puzzle is assumed to be of soft-QCD origin~\cite{Albrecht:2021cxw}, there is also a strong connection to the QCD program of the FPF and dedicated QCD measurements will further help to understand particle production in cosmic-ray air showers.
 Thorough analyses have suggested that an enhanced rate of strangeness production in the forward direction could explain the observed discrepancies~\cite{Allen:2013hfa, Anchordoqui:2016oxy,Anchordoqui:2019laz,Albrecht:2021cxw}.
-A specific example accounting for enhanced strangeness production is the simple phenomenological (one-parameter) {\tt piKswap} model which predicts a significant increase of electron neutrinos with energies below 1~TeV~\cite{Anchordoqui:2022fpn,Sciutto:2023zuz} that can be tested at the FPF.
-The blue curve in \cref{fig:APP-summary} illustrates the projected sensitivity of the FPF to the {\tt piKswap} model.
+A specific example accounting for enhanced strangeness production that can resolve the muon puzzle is the simple phenomenological (one-parameter) {\tt piKswap} model~\cite{Anchordoqui:2022fpn, AbdulKhalek:2018rok}.
+It predicts a significant increase of electron neutrinos with energies below 1~TeV that can be tested at the FPF, as illustrated by the blue curve in \cref{fig:APP-summary}.